ilyaskurikhin/beesim/README.md

 We have extended the configuration file to include new features, as well as to tweak previous features.

 There are two configuration files available for a big and a small world.
+The default that will be run without an argument creates the big world.
+Create a small world, use the appsmall.json config file.

 Here is an overview of the program :
 	- The world is created, automatically generating the texture and the bees and bears.